sapegin/washingcode-book/manuscript/Naming_is_hard.md

 #### Tips to avoid name clashes

-We’ve talked how to avoid number suffixes by making names more precise.
+We’ve talked about how to avoid number suffixes by making names more precise.
 Let’s talk about a few other cases where we may have clashing names, and [what can we do to avoid them](https://gist.github.com/sapegin/a46ab46cdd4d6b5045027d120b9c967d).

 Most often I struggle with clashing names for two reasons: